Best Hotels in Bangkok: Riverside Luxury to Boutique Shophouses (2026)

 Bangkok’s Hotel Landscape

-Bangkok has one of the world’s most competitive luxury hotel markets — the city’s extraordinary visitor numbers (40+ million annually) combined with the low construction costs of Southeast Asia have produced a concentration of extraordinary hotels that would be impossible to replicate in European or US markets.
-The Chao Phraya riverside corridor has the finest hotel mile in Asia; the Silom/Sathorn district has the most complete luxury infrastructure; and the emerging neighborhoods (Charoen Nakhon, Charoenkrung) have produced the most interesting new boutique openings.
+Bangkok has one of the world’s most competitive luxury hotel markets — the city’s huge visitor numbers (40+ million annually) combined with the low construction costs of Southeast Asia have produced a concentration of high-end hotels that would be hard to replicate in European or US markets.
+The Chao Phraya riverside corridor has the best hotel mile in Asia; the Silom/Sathorn district has the most complete luxury infrastructure; and the emerging neighborhoods (Charoen Nakhon, Charoenkrung) have produced the most interesting new boutique openings.

 The Riverside Legends